 The park is very dog-friendly.
 There are two off-leash dog parks in Maple Ridge Upper Park.
 Four-legged friends are also permitted on the walking trail (as long as they are on-leash).

 Other amenities at the park include drinking fountains and washrooms, a horseshoe pitch, picnic benches and a playground.
-There are also bookable picnic shelters for groups wanting barbecues in the main park area.
+There are also bookable picnic shelters for groups wanting to barbecue in the main park area.
 The park features plenty of open green space to play, relax and explore.

 Regarding washrooms, there are pit toilets near the children’s play area and not far from the parking lots just off 232nd Street.
 There are also facilities with flush toilets and running water near the parking lot on Fern Crescent (near the forested trails that lead to Maple Ridge Upper Park).